 As a first step, the eCM process itself has been clearly defined and agreed.
 The workflow has been established defining how two trading parties will interact to confirm a deal and the message flows and message structure definitions needed to support this process have been defined.

-These EFET eCM standards consist of the definition of the exact message flow, message content and message structure for the information exchanged during an eCM process.
+These eCM standard consists of the definition of the exact message flow, message content and message structure for the information exchanged during an eCM process.

-EFET Compliant eCM Processes
+eCM Processes Compliant with Energy Traders Europe